cerea-daml/adomo-mocis-wape-daml-tutorial/README.md

 to a shallow water model.
 The objective for you is to better understand these methods, figure out their practical implementations and identify their key parameters.

-These practical sessions, originally designed by Vivien Mallet, are part of the [data assimilation course](http://cerea.enpc.fr/HomePages/bocquet/teaching/) by Marc Bocquet.
+These practical sessions, originally designed by Vivien Mallet and Alban Farchi , are part of the [data assimilation course](http://cerea.enpc.fr/HomePages/bocquet/teaching/) by Marc Bocquet.